carpentries-incubator/lesson-parallel-python/_episodes/08-calling_external_C_libraries.md

 ~~~
 {: .output}

-which you can check to be correct by entering the following:
+which you can check to be correct by subtracting the previous sum from each sum (except the first):

 ~~~python
 out=sum_range(ys)